Follow Us!

 Author(s): David W Greenfield, Luke Tornabene, Dr. Mark V Erdmann

-Tags: Raja Ampat, taxonomy, coral reef fishes, ichthyology, gobies, systematics, Indo-Pacific Ocean
+Tags: Raja Ampat, taxonomy, coral reef fishes, ichthyology, systematics, gobies, Indo-Pacific Ocean

 Description: A new species of dwarfgoby, Eviota imitata n. sp., is described from Raja Ampat, West Papua, Indonesia, based on the holotype and 8 paratypes.